kanahia1/PulseAssignment/README.md

 ## G2
 ```
 Enter the website you want to search (1 = G2, 2 = Capterra): 1
-Enter the product you want to search: chatgpt
+Enter the product you want to search: bitly
 Enter the start date of your search (DD-MM-YYYY): 01-09-2025
 Enter the end date of your search (DD-MM-YYYY): 30-09-2025
 ```